This is part two in a series:

 The Catholic claims that the Bible sets up a priesthood with Peter and his direct sequential successors as its head is not founded upon the words of Jesus but upon fallacious reasoning.
 This is especially clear in the concept of apostolic succession.

-In the next post I will discuss in greater detail the problems with treating Matthew 16:18 as the foundation for the papacy.
-Stay tuned!
+In a future post, I will discuss in greater detail the problems with treating Matthew 16:18 as the foundation for the papacy.

 Notice how Father Hyde self-justifies church structure without requiring any biblical evidence.
 We can know Christ and be saved exclusively through the sacraments produced from authority (i.e. Church, Apostles, and successors).
 It is logically fallacious: (1) Circular reasoning: we know the authority is valid because the sacraments lead to Christ and salvation; (2) Contradiction: we need a Bible to show that the authority is valid; or (3) Appeal to authority: the church has authority from God.